diveshuttam/termicoder-codechef-oauth/README.md

 The near future plan is to use this for:
   - termicoder-random (generating random practice contests using termicoder)
   - termicoder-predict (predicting possible tags of a unknown problem using NLP and input constraints)

+## NOTE
+codechef oauth does not support oauth for teams yet